What is a Semantic Layer?

 With easy access to all relevant data, analysts can use semantic layers to predict patients whose conditions might be deteriorating in healthcare facilities and then rapidly reassign more healthcare resources to that individual to improve health outcomes.

-When it comes to traveling, one of the biggest customer pain points is trying to find the best price for airfare.
+When it comes to traveling, one of the most significant customer pain points is finding the best airfare price.
 With easy access to data, travel companies can build price forecasting tools that guess when the “best price” is available and automatically notify their customers of the deal, driving more sales.

-A semantic layer enables retailers to consolidate all of their data, pulling it from POS systems, online stores, customer service touchpoints, and marketing programs all together in one place.
-In turn, they are able to create data-driven campaigns and experiences that meet customer expectations.
+A semantic layer enables retailers to consolidate all of their data, pulling it from POS systems, online stores, customer service touchpoints, and marketing programs altogether in one place.
+They can create data-driven campaigns and experiences that meet customer expectations.

-Datameer offers a rich semantic layer for users that includes catalog-like data documentation and knowledge sharing to facilitate trust in the data and crowd-sourced data governance.
-The system auto-generates detailed meta-data, properties, and documentation.
-Users can add additional documentation and custom attributes, comments, tags, and more to share searchable knowledge about your data across the entire analytics community.
+Datameer offers a rich semantic layer for users, i.e., catalog-like data documentation and knowledge sharing to facilitate trust in the data and crowd-sourced data governance.

 The system also auto-generates detailed meta-data, properties, and documentation.

 Feel free to check out our demos to get up to speed on ways to leverage self-service semantic-layering using Datameer effectively.